Friday, July 25, 2025

 Lady of crossroads and Mistress of night,

-Your silver hand draws down the moon from the skies for
+Your silver hand draws down the moon from the stars for

 Thessalian witches intent on their rites.